sakibahammed/Just-an-Ordinary-project/README.md

     In more easy way :

         Call stack is like a to-do list for functions.
-It helps the program
+It helps the program keep track of which function it is currently running and which function it meets to run next.

+    Stack of function :
+        imagine a stack of plates. call stack works similarly, but instead of plates it holds functions.

+    Function gets called :=

+        when we called a function the program puts it on top of the call stack.

+    Function run :

+     THe program runs the function thats on top of the call stack

+    Function finishes :
+        when the function finishes running, it is removes from the top of the call stack.